 As the leading third-level institution in Ireland in the provision of programmes in the teaching of STEM and STEAM at primary and second level, MIC is committed to promoting STEM among primary and second level students, teachers, parents and the general public through a wide range of outreach activities, some of which include summer courses.

-As well as STEM evenings in schools and interactive STEM workshops, MIC plays an active role in Limerick Festival of Science (see festival Facebook page here), Engineers Week, SPACE Week, Maths Week and Limerick Lifelong Festival activities both onsite and in other venues.
-The College founded, manages and organises the Tipperary Festival of Science (see festival Twitter and Facebook pages) and the Munster Festival of Science and Maths in collaboration with in collaboration with LIT and Tipperary County Council.
+As well as STEM evenings in schools and interactive STEM workshops, MIC plays an active role in Engineers Week, SPACE Week, Maths Week and Limerick Lifelong Festival activities both onsite and in other venues.
+MIC founded and manages the Limerick Festival of Science in collaboration with LIT and UL (see festival Facebook page here) in addition to founding and managing the Tipperary Festival of Science (see festival Twitter and Facebook pages) with LIT Thurles and Tipperary County Council.

-The RDS Primary Science Fair has taken place at MIC Limerick annually since 2016 and will continue to do so as the ESB Science Blast (renamed for 2019).
+The ESB Science Blast (formerly The RDS Primary Science Fair) has taken place at MIC Limerick annually since 2016 and will return to MIC again in 2021.
 All STEM and STEAM Education and Outreach initiatives at Mary Immaculate College are organised in collaboration with key stakeholders nationally and internationally along i.e. education organisations, industry and enterprise.

 MIC hosts CoderDojo sessions, Scratch workshops and other ICT initiatives for children.
 Three weeks of LEGO summer camps take place in MIC in July along with schools workshops in LEGO throughout the year.
 The College a dedicated LEGO Education Innovation Studio, and was the first for Ireland and for Europe.
 This initiative uses LEGO as a means of developing problem-solving capacity in children.